Jim Rockford: Character background and investigation agency

 Rockford’s investigative style is to use his wits and a good measure of deception to get useful information from those he interviews.
 In one episode he is derisively described by a rival private investigator as “the con bull artist”.
-In addition to posing as insurance investigators and government officials, he sometimes invents preposterous characters and scenarios to confuse people, which usually gets them to reveal some valuable information.
-He has a portable printing press, which he keeps in his car and uses to prepare business cards that lend credibility to his guises.
+In addition to posing as insurance investigators and government officials (frequently using the pseudonym "Jim Taggart"), he sometimes invents preposterous characters and scenarios to confuse people, which usually gets them to reveal some valuable information.
+He has a portable printing press kept in his car and uses it to prepare appropriate false business cards that lend credibility to his various guises.
 He is adept at using a lockpick, illegal to possess.

-His contact inside the police department is his friend, sergeant (later lieutenant) Dennis Becker, who will on occasion, albeit grudgingly, run car license plates and do criminal record checks for him.
-Rockford in return gives information on criminal activity he digs up to Becker, allowing him to get the credit for any arrests that follow.
+Rockford's contact inside the Los Angeles Police Department is his friend, sergeant (later lieutenant) Dennis Becker, who often will, albeit grudgingly, run car license plates and do criminal record checks for him.
+In return, Rockford gives Becker information on criminal activity he may uncover, allowing Becker to receive credit for any arrests that may follow.

 Rockford shared many personality traits with the lead characters of two of Garner's previous series, Maverick's Bret Maverick and Nichols's Frank Nichols.
 Rockford was usually unarmed (he occasionally carried an unlicensed pistol – which he kept in a cookie jar in his home – but hardly ever used it) and, despite trying to avoid trouble and use reason and negotiation to solve problems, would sometimes be pressed into a fistfight as a last resort.